omayma-alsaei/gel-pcg/README.md

      1. Prepare coordinates of the regions of interests (ROIs), with genome assembly GRCh38 or GRCH37

-     2. Prepare a list of the paths for the subjects VCF files
+     2. Prepare a list with the paths of the subjects VCF files

      3. Scan the ROIs over the VCF files using the loop in scan.sh

-run the script as follows: `sh commands.sh file_paths.list ROIs.list directory_name`
+run the script as follows: `sh scan.sh file_paths.list ROIs.list directory_name`

      4. Merge and VCF files generated and normalise the merged file